top of page

 Atmosphere 5

-The sight of this gigantic scoreboard in this historic venue can be quite jarring.
-Measuring 50 feet long by 13.5 feet high, the scoreboard is put to good use throughout the game with replays, game stats, promotions, and media shout-outs.
-Fans with old-school sensibilities may not enjoy the intrusion of modern technology in the old barn, but Northeastern staff has done a nice job integrating modern technology in this historic location.
+Conspicuous by its overwhelming presence is the giant video board installed at Matthews Arena in 2019.
+Measuring 50 feet long by 13.5 feet high, the scoreboard is put to good use throughout the game with replays, game stats, promotions and social media shout outs.
+Fans with old-school sensibilities may not enjoy the intrusion of modern technology in the old barn, but Northeastern staff have done a nice job integrating modern technology in this historic location.

-Northeastern University is located near Boston’s Back Bay neighborhood, one of the city’s most popular tourist destinations.
+Northeastern University is located on the edge of Boston’s Back Bay neighborhood, one of the city’s most popular tourist and shopping destinations.
 The Fens neighborhood and South End are also within walking distance of the University.
-Many of Boston’s major attractions are located just fairly close to Matthews Arena.
+Many of Boston’s major attractions are located close to Matthews Arena.

 Fans 4

-Husky fans can be a fickle lot, avoiding less glamourous matchups while packing the old barn for marquee games.
-Average attendance for the 2021-22 season was about 2,100 fans per game, marking a slight dip from pre-Covid seasons and placing Northeastern right in the middle of all Division One hockey schools in the country.
+Husky fans can be a fickle lot, avoiding less glamourous matchups while packing the old barn for marquee matchups.
+Average attendance in recent seasons numbers about 3,300 fans per game, placing Northeastern right in the middle of all Division One hockey schools in the country.

-Northeastern’s membership in Hockey East guarantees that many nationally ranked teams will visit Matthews Arena every year.
+Northeastern’s membership in Hockey East guarantees that many of the school’s local rivals will visit Matthews Arena every year.
 These games are well attended, with the proximity of the teams in the conference guaranteeing a solid turnout by visiting fans.
 When Matthews Arena is full, there is an incredible atmosphere in the old barn.

-Hockey is the marquee sport at Northeastern, and a solid turnout from the student body is a given no matter when you visit Matthews Arena.
+Hockey is the marquee sport at Northeastern, and a solid turnout from the student body can be expected on most nights.
 Led by the antics of the Doghouse, there’s a ton of energy and noise in the building.

-Matthews Arena is located on the eastern edge of Northeastern’s urban campus, near the intersection of Massachusetts Avenue and Huntington Avenue.
-Even though Matthews Arena is easy to find, that doesn’t make it easy to get to.
-The ever-present Boston traffic, never-ending construction projects, and streets that date back to colonial days make Boston a tough city to drive in.
+Matthews Arena is located on the eastern edge of Northeastern’s urban campus, near the intersection of Massachusetts and Huntington Avenues.
+Despite the fact that Matthews Arena is easy to find, that doesn’t make it easy to get to.
+The ever-present Boston traffic, never-ending construction projects and streets that date back to colonial days make Boston a tough city to drive in.
+If you must drive, it is best to bring a local along who is familiar with the city landscape.
 Directions to Matthews Arena can be found here.

 Fans visiting Matthews Arena will pass under an ornate entry arch into the main lobby.
 The ticket office, concession stands, and restrooms are all located here.
 The arena will be located to your right, accessible by a pair of walkways.
 Seats at Matthews Arena are separated into loge and balcony sections.
 All seats have excellent views of the action, although some lower-level seats will have an obstructed view of the scoreboard and banners due to the overhang of the balcony.